tyronechrisharris/osh-core_main/README.md

 ## Building

-OpenSensorHub can be built using Gradle either from the command line or within Eclipse.
+OpenSensorHub can be built using Gradle, either from the command line or within Eclipse.
 Please see the [Developer's Guide](http://docs.opensensorhub.org/dev/dev-setup) for detailed instructions.

 ## Contributing